Amnesty International UK – two organisations working to defend human rights

-Amnesty International UK is made up of two separate legal entities with distinct functions and responsibilities.
-This structure allows us to most effectively pursue our common mission of promoting and protecting human rights.
+Amnesty International UK is made up of two separate legal entities, with different functions and responsibilities, who work closely together to deliver a common mission of promoting and protecting human rights.

 Each entity is governed by its own board.